 Blonde Ponytail began in October of 2010 as a way to connect with other fitness-oriented individuals.
 Since then, my blog has evolved into a space where I share workouts, exercise tips, healthy recipes and as well as narrations of life outside the gym!I have a passion for creating innovative workouts that can be performed in the convenience of one’s home as well as the gym.
 I also like creating recipes that are both simple and healthy.

-My goal is live a healthy, balanced life with an emphasis on fitness.Along with a focus on living an active and healthy life, my blog follows regular activities with my husband Spencer, our dog, Cooper, and our recent addition, baby Jada.
+My goal is live a healthy, balanced life with an emphasis on fitness.Along with a focus on living an active and healthy life, my blog follows regular activities with my husband Spencer, our dog, Cooper, and our newest addition, Jada.

 I earned my B.A. in Psychology while participating on a team that finished 3rd at the Women’s College World Series.
 Following graduation, I returned to Omaha and pursued my master’s degree in Counseling while serving as an assistant softball coach for Creighton University.

-Life as a coach’s wife means moving when opportunities arise, so from Creighton University, came Purdue University, then Washington State University, back to Creighton, and now the University of Illinois, and most recently to Northwestern University!
+Life as a coach’s wife means moving when opportunities arise, so from Creighton University, came Purdue University, then Washington State University, back to Creighton, then University of Illinois, and most recently to Northwestern University!

-After several years in higher education, I realized my heart and passion was in the fitness industry, so I transitioned to the fitness field full-time in August of 2013 when we moved back to Omaha.
+After several years in higher education, I realized my heart and passion was in the fitness industry, so I transitioned to the fitness field full-time in August of 2013.

 Although my eligibility has long since expired, I still consider myself an athlete.
 I like to be challenged physically to stay fit and fuel my competitive nature.